artifex-it/art.mashup/README.md

 art.mashup
 ==========

-Defines 3 Plone new ArcheTypes to show external web page, XML file or a web-service result query
+Defines three Plone new ArcheTypes to show external web page, XML file or a web-service result query

 TODO